 - What Matters

-It was the five stages of Kubler-Ross in 2.7 seconds.
+It was the five stages of Kübler-Ross in two-point-seven seconds.
 Tear-mixed snot collecting in the philtrum, nails digging into palms, manic laughter bubbling behind the vise-like choke of silenced gasps, like a sock to the stomach muffled through flannel.
-Somewhere underneath everything lurked a knowing smile.
+Somewhere underneath it all lurked a knowing smile.

 When I first found out, I hid.
 The light was off, the blinds were shut, the trailing edge of a blanket ghosting over my shoulder in an inanimate caress of compassion.
 I think even the carpet beneath my feet pitied me.
-At least, it certainly felt like pity when I fell onto in a prostrate pose.
-Head slumped, arms dangling, palms up in supplication, it was bargaining, denial, anger, depression and – not acceptance.
+At least, it certainly felt like pity when I fell onto it knees-first in a prostrate pose any soap opera femme would envy.
+Head slumped, arms dangling, hands facing up in supplication, it was bargaining, denial, anger, depression and… not acceptance.

 Three syllables, one word, the sound of shears snipping the thread of a dream.
-The silver clink still echoed when my father came up to check on me.
-He was kind; I was a mess.
-The duality was heartmendingly reassuring.
+The silver clink still echoed when my father came up to look.
+He was kind, I was a mess; the duality was heartmendingly reassuring.
 He came, saw, comforted, left.
 He must have known I wanted to howl in peace.

 And then there was the audience.
-The friends I had to text, the flimsy armor I had to don when the phone and the computer were my sword and shield.
-“Better luck next times” and “there's still hopes” – hollow but necessary – were the only things they could say.
-Every college hopeful's been on both ends.
+The friends you had to text, the flimsy armor you had to don when the phone and the computer is your sword and shield.
+“Better luck next times” and “there’s still hopes”—hollow but necessary, the only thing you can say.
+Every college hopeful’s been on both ends.

-If your college of choice has yet to take your spirit and break it in half over its knee, then you have one more thing to look forward to: the next day.
-People either look you in the eye with a cheery grimace or skitter away without a sound, reeking of pity.
-Teachers who have seen it all dust off the psychologist's mask and throw it on with a weary smile, a pat on the shoulder.
-There's something comforting in the sea of platitudinal uniformity.
+And if the college of your choice has yet to take your spirit and break it in half over their knee, then you have one more thing to look forward to: the next day.
+People either look you in the eye with a cheery grimace, or skitter away without a sound, reeking of pity.
+Teachers who have seen it all dust off the psychologist’s mask and throw it on with a weary smile, a pat on the shoulder.
+There’s something comforting in the sea of platitudinal uniformity.

-And even up to the day of reckoning, there's that buoyancy in your step, that buried faith in getting what you deserve, earning the payoff.
+And even up to the day of reckoning, there’s that buoyancy in your step, that buried faith in getting what you deserve, earning the payoff.
 But the process is selfish.
-It takes your time and your dreams and melts them in the fire of perseverance, makes you think that surely you're the only one going through this, surely you're the only one who's tasted the tang of an iron hammer as it beats you into shape.
+It takes your time and your dreams and smelts it in the fire of perseverance, makes you think that surely you’re the only one to go through it like this, surely you’re the only one who’s tasted the tang of a iron hammer as it beats you into shape.

 But when the deferral comes, the context explodes.
-There are more of you, more students exactly like you, who slog through days and study for hours and try and try and try and crave, and their chances are equal to – if not better than – yours.
-You like to think you have some hidden ingredient because you've gone through the fire and come out as the person you want to be; the process surely reflects your individuality and your talent.
+There are more of you, more of students exactly like you, who slog through days and study for hours and try and try and try and crave, and their chances are equal, if not better than yours.
+You like to think you have that hidden ingredient, because you’ve gone through the fire and come out as the person you want to be; the process will surely reflect your individuality and your talent.

-But deferral, rejection, anything except a loving embrace – it's the great equalizer.
-All the things you felt were yours alone, your penchant for obscure literature, your online know-how that keeps you uber-informed, your ability to communicate intelligently with adults – they're more universal than you ever thought.
+But deferral, rejection, anything except a loving embrace—it’s the great equalizer.
+All the things you felt were yours alone, your penchant for obscure literature, your online know-how that keeps you über-informed, your ability to communicate intelligently with adults and get your points across—they’re more universal than you’d ever thought.

 Three syllables, one word, the sound of someone pounding against a locked door with both fists.